RonLek/RonLek.github.io/content/sections/2-Projects.en.md

     imageFileNameDetail: "projects/facedetection.jpg",
     header: "Face Detection",
     subheader: "Detect any face and its features!",
-    content: "Built a model using OpenCV that can detect faces and face features like eyes and the area containing eyes and nose.",
+    content: 'Built a model using <strong>OpenCV</strong> that can detect faces and face features like eyes and the area containing eyes and nose.',
     date: "January 2019",
     links: [
       {